borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Because many are buying regulary and doing DCA (Dollar-Cost Averaging) that should lead to price hike approximately ~ x2.
 It then gets media attention which attracts new people and traders, leading to hype and new all time high, that is followed by crash and bear market.
 So it has a specific market dynamic but the 4 year average is constantly going up (logarithmic growth) and number of adopters increase with each round.
 Usage becomes easier as mobile apps are getting more user friendly every day.
 If this logic is correct by the end of 2025 it could peak in range between 100 and 200 K, and then maybe fall back below 100, say to 80 K (estimation based on rainbow price chart).

+#### Possible effects:
+people would spend more prudently, and would take only calculated risks/credits.
+- lower time preference, long-term mindset, less consumerism of junk goods (no overconsumption)
+- real wages that keeps purchasing power with mild price deflation (no need to ask for raise just to keep up with inflation), leading to greater prosperity
+- simplified savings, fair distribution of economy growth (no Cantillon effect), removing silent regressive Tax via inflation
+-
 #### Macro analysis:
 * It is one global monetary standard/protocol, so no issues with conversion between currencies for global trade.

 * This would be neutral and apolitical money (somewhat radical idea), so countries effectively would no longer have monetary policy, only fiscal.
 Economy would have natural business cycles and would be more stable.
 So swings would be much smaller since they could not artificialy rise as much because there would be no government bailout.

-* Limited supply would not be fundamentally a problem as long as it is divisible downwards, and lightning even enables miliSats.
+* Limited supply would not be fundamentally a problem as long as it is divisible downwards: 8 digits + 8 decimal => 21 mil Btc * 100 mil = 21 quadrillion Sats), and lightning even enables miliSats.
 If the world economy grows on average 1% per year, some things would reduce its value by 1% (mild price deflation).
 Of course few would fall even more if production gets extra efficient and some could rise if there would be extra demand.
 Also there is no risk of deflationary spiral since that is only possible in the MoneyAsDebt system.

 * Hoarding is not an issue, as humans have everyday needs but also wants and would spend and save during their life (nobody lives forever).